-Blue wedding Flowers
+Blue Wedding Flowers

 Many of our brides have a shade of blue as part of their wedding color schemes.
-Whether that is Navy bridesmaid dresses or palest of blue linens, and they want to incorporate Blue flowers in their bridesmaid bouquets and reception flowers.
+Whether that is Navy bridesmaid dresses or the palest of blue linens, and they want to incorporate Blue flowers in their bridesmaid bouquets and reception flowers.

-There are only a handful of naturally blue flowers available to us for weddings and every day work.
-Customers often want us to paint flowers blue because that was how old fashioned florists handled getting blue flowers.
+There are only a handful of naturally blue flowers available to us for weddings and everyday work.
+Customers often want us to paint flowers blue because that was how old-fashioned florists handled getting blue flowers.
 I ALWAYS suggest using one of these beauties instead of the painted ones.

 Blue flowers we love:

-You can rehydrate your hydrangea by soaking the whole stem, flower and all, in lukewarm water.
+You can rehydrate your hydrangea by soaking the whole stem, flower, and all, in lukewarm water.
 Recut after soaking and allow to dry fully before placing it in a floral cooler.

-Delphinium-- There are soooo many types of delphinium available as cut flowers its hard to decide which one to choose...so of course I don't...I just order lots of them.
+Delphinium-- There are soooo many types of delphinium available as cut flowers it's hard to decide which one to choose...so, of course, I don't...I just order lots of them.
 These tall stately blooms add height and a splash of vibrant blue color to our Summer flower arrangements.
-Delphinium is available year round but Summertime is my favorite time of year to use them.
+Delphinium is available year-round but Summertime is my favorite time of year to use them.

 Thistle-- eryngium This became a favorite flower a few years ago for our customers.
 If thistle was in the arrangement, it sold...so we used a LOT of thistle.
 LOL.
 It is a rich, deep blue color but it is the texture and uniqueness of the blossom that I believe is the reason people love it so much.
-It's 'natural' vibe really lends itself to wildflower bouquets and woodsy looks.
-Thistle paired with evergreens at christmas...oh yeah, gorgeous!
+Its 'natural' vibe really lends itself to wildflower bouquets and woodsy looks.
+Thistle paired with evergreens at Christmas...oh yeah, gorgeous!

 Hyacinth--, 'delft blue', my favorite variety of hyacinth, is named after the famous dutch pottery with the same intense blue color.
 Hyacinths are available to us as a cut flower in Winter and Spring.
-The fragrance is one of the this flower's desirable qualities.
-However these fragrant blooms can be overwhelming in a small space.
+The fragrance is one of this flower's desirable qualities.
+However, these fragrant blooms can be overwhelming in a small space.
 The individual blossoms hold up beautifully in corsages and boutonnieres and are often featured in our Prom flowers.